nilearn/nilearn/CONTRIBUTING.rst

 We welcome open discussion around improvements---both to the documentation as well as to the code base---through our GitHub issue board!

-    * If you think you have discovered a bug, please create an `new issue`_ including a `minimal runnable example <https://stackoverflow.com/help/minimal-reproducible-example>`_ to showcase it (using Nilearn data) as well as your OS and Nilearn version.
+    * If you think you have discovered a bug, please start by searching through the existing `issues`_ to make sure it has not already been reported.
+If the bug has not been reported yet,  create an `new issue`_ including a `minimal runnable example <https://stackoverflow.com/help/minimal-reproducible-example>`_ to showcase it (using Nilearn data) as well as your OS and Nilearn version.

     * If you have an idea for a new feature, check if it is in the :ref:`nilearn_scope` and feel free to open a `new issue`_ to discuss it.